-Groundwater monitoring will be conducted semi-annually at wells MW-2, MW-5, MW-28, MW-30, MW-31, MW-34, MW-34D, and MW-35 for two years following the completion of closure activities.
+Groundwater monitoring will be conducted quarterly during the months of March, June, September, and December (or, if weather conditions do not permit such sampling, as soon thereafter as weather conditions permit) at wells MW-2, MW-5, MW-28, MW-30, MW-31, MW-34, MW-34D, and MW-35 for two years following the completion of closure activities.
 Monitoring will also be conducted at well MW-33 as an upgradient or background location.